Biochemical-Networks/elastic-rings/README.md

 The norm of the gradient of the displacement vector field is also included (a scalar field), which can be used to determine whether and where a linear assumption to the strain is valid (i.e. where the magnitude of the strain is much less than 1) by viewing it with a colour map.

 ## References

+[1] A. Cumberworth and P. R. t.
+Wolde, Constriction of actin rings by passive crosslinkers.

+## Links

 [deal.II main page](https://www.dealii.org/)